 - Medications used to treat high blood pressure:

 - Antiseizure medications: gabapentin (Neurontin), topiramate (Topamax), valproic acid (Depakote)

-- CGRP inhibitors used to block the calcitonin gene-related peptide: Eptinezumab (Vyepti), erenumab (Aimovig), fremanezumab (Ajovy), galcanezumab (Emgality)
+- CGRP inhibitors used to block the calcitonin gene-related peptide: atogepant (Qulipta), eptinezumab (Vyepti), erenumab (Aimovig), fremanezumab (Ajovy), galcanezumab (Emgality)

 Some nontraditional supplement treatments for migraine prevention include certified PA-free butterbur, coenzyme Q10, and feverfew.
 Whether they really help isn't known, because studies have shown mixed results.
 Check with your doctor before using any supplements as they are not regulated like prescription medicines and they may contain substances that are not safe.